 A one-tailed test allows you to determine if one mean is greater or less than another mean, but not both.
 A direction must be chosen prior to testing.

 In other words, a one-tailed test tells you the effect of a change in one direction and not the other.
 Think of it this way, if you are trying to decide if you should buy a brand name product or a generic product at your local drugstore, a one-tailed test of the effectiveness of the product would only tell you if the generic product worked better than the brand name.
 You would have no insight into whether the product was equivalent or worse.

 Since the generic product is cheaper, you could see what looks like a minimal impact, but is in fact a negative impact (meaning it doesn’t work very well at all!), but you go ahead and purchase the generic product because it is cheaper.

 If this is the case, you’re probably wondering when a one-tailed test should be used?
 One-tailed tests should be used only when you are not worried about missing an effect in the untested direction.

 But how does this impact optimization?
 If you’re running a test and only using a one-tailed test, you will only see significance if your new variant outperforms the default.
-There are 2 outcomes: the new variants wins or we cannot distinguish it from the default.
+There are two outcomes: the new variants wins, or we cannot distinguish it from the default.